-4. Greek-Style, Regular and Smoothie Flavored Yogurts:
+4. Flavored Yogurts: All Types

 The allure of some dairy products, especially low fat yogurts and even chocolate milk, is non-stop.
 Products like low fat or no fat drinkable yogurts are “health washed” with promises of beneficial bacteria that could benefit gut health.